 5. Best colors to wear for online interview?

-The colors you wear has a huge effect on people’s perception of you more than you may realise.
+The colours you wear has a huge effect on people’s perception of you more than you may realise.
 Opt for solid colors not patterns as patterns can become a distraction.

-Consider the below effects of colors and apply appropriately to the desired job role.
+Consider the below effects of colours and apply appropriately to the desired job role.

-Black is a high- power color representing leadership- great for managerial positions.
+Black is a high-power colour representing leadership- great for managerial positions.
 Not so great for jobs where you need to be approachable by customers.

 White is a safe colour and will look good in a video interview.
 It won’t distract from what you’re saying and will look neutral.
 Typically, a color associated with being organized.